As Seahawks open offseason workout program, uncertainty looms over futures of Russell Wilson and Frank Clark

 As the Seahawks prepared to gather for the first time as a team Monday since the end of the 2018 season, uncertainty continued to loom over two of their biggest-name players — quarterback Russell Wilson and defensive lineman Frank Clark.

-Wilson set a deadline of Monday to sign a new contract with the Seahawks, and while there were reports over the weekend that the two sides had ramped up negotiations, as of Sunday night it was not clear if anything was imminent.
+Wilson set a deadline of Monday to sign a new contract with the Seahawks, and while there were reports over the weekend the two sides had ramped up negotiations, as of Sunday night it was not clear if anything was imminent.

-As for Clark, he has yet to sign his franchise tag for the 2019 season and the Seahawks are known exploring all options, including listening to trade offers.
-Sunday night, Pro Football Talk reported via Twitter that there was “some chatter on the league grapevine tonight about a possible Frank Clark trade.’’
+As for Clark, he has yet to sign his franchise tag for the 2019 season and the Seahawks are known to be exploring all options, including listening to trade offers.
+Sunday night, Pro Football Talk reported via Twitter there was “some chatter on the league grapevine tonight about a possible Frank Clark trade.’’
 But as of early Sunday evening, there were no definitive reports of a trade.

 Clark is unlikely to be in attendance Monday when the Seahawks begin their official offseason workout program, sessions that are voluntary.

-Wilson, though, will be present, a source confirmed to the Seattle Times, whether or not he has a new contract.
+Wilson, though, will be present, a source confirmed to The Seattle Times, even if he doesn’t have a new contract.

-NFL rules allow for teams to hold a nine-week workout program beginning with phase one, which is two weeks of activities limited to strength and conditioning and physical rehabilitation.
-Phases two and three include on-field drills that include Organized Team Activities and then a mandatory mini-camp.
+NFL rules allow teams to hold a nine-week workout program beginning with phase one, which is two weeks of activities limited to strength and conditioning and physical rehabilitation.
+Phases two and three include on-field drills that include Organized Team Activities and then a mandatory minicamp.

-Because all but the mini-camp is officially voluntary, veterans often skip some of it, and some players in the past have sat out almost all of it, such as Marshawn Lynch and Michael Bennett.
+Because all but the minicamp is officially voluntary, veterans often skip some of it, and some players in the past have sat out almost all of it, such as former Seahawks Marshawn Lynch and Michael Bennett.
 Clark did last year, citing several reasons, though among them was that he was entering the final year of his contract and was hoping for an extension.

 Clark still doesn’t have one, though the Seahawks prevented him from becoming a free agent by slapping him with the franchise tag, which would pay him a fully guaranteed salary of $17.1 million for the 2019 season.

-When Clark was tagged, the assumption was that it assured he would be with the Seahawks in 2019, an assumption that coach Pete Carroll seemed to indicate was valid at the NFL league meetings last month, when he said the team was negotiating with Clark on a long-term deal.
+When Clark was tagged, the assumption was that it assured he would be with the Seahawks in 2019, an assumption coach Pete Carroll seemed to indicate was valid at the NFL meetings last month, when he said the team was negotiating with Clark on a long-term deal.

 “This time of year, in his situation, there’s all kinds of speculation,” Carroll said in late March.
 “We’ll see what happens.
 Not worried about Frank at all.
 Frank had a fantastic season, we’re thrilled to have him coming back.
 We’re going to make the most of it.”